-My teaching strengths and experience are on the topics of biological anthropology and human anatomy, including specialty courses such as dissection-based Human Gross Anatomy, Forensic Anthropology, Human Evolutionary Anatomy, Primate Adaptation & Evolution, Primate Behavioral Ecology, and museum and field-based field schools in primate paleontology.
+I teach a range of topics relating to our species and our closest kin, this includes courses in Human Gross Anatomy, Biological Anthropology, Forensic Anthropology, Human Evolutionary Anatomy, Primate Adaptation & Evolution, Primate Behavioral Ecology, and museum and field-based field schools in primate paleontology.

 Main: Instructors Klukkert and Cooke with the students of Sabin Bay on the last day of Human Gross Anatomy at Johns Hopkins School of Medicine.
 Inset: Klukkert instructs a Brooklyn College student using a laser scanner to collect surface data from fossils in the Anthropology Museum in Santo Domingo, DO.

 Sample Course Reviews:

 "Dr. Klukkert was fantastic to work with and went out of his way to help us understand concepts we struggled with."

 "Very good lectures, kept students' attention and presented the information in a cohesive and helpful manner"